Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 python test_datasets_GenBank.py
 ```

-The script will download all the genome assemblies from GenBank using the assembly_summary_genbank.txt file and ANI_report_prokaryotes.txt for filtering purposes.
+The script will download all the genome assemblies from GenBank from the assembly_summary_genbank.txt file using a modified version of [dfast_file_downloader.py](https://github.com/nigyta/dfast_core/blob/master/scripts/dfast_file_downloader.py).
+Also ANI_report_prokaryotes.txt will be downloaded for filtering purposes.
 Both are available [here](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/).
 It then merges these datasets and filters them as follows:

 - Retrieve all genomes that are either Bacteria or Archaea. (found in assembly_summary_genbank.txt)